-You can inject errors to your Lambda functions with Thundra to simulate failures in your serverless system.
-Thundra supports Chaos Injection in Java, NodeJS and Python for now.
+This feature allows you to inject errors to your Lambda functions to simulate failures in your serverless system.
+Thundra currently supports Chaos Injection in Java, Node.js, and Python.

-Span is a concept that Thundra inherits from the Opentracing.
-Span is basically an individual unit of work done in your Lambda functions.
-You can create your custom spans using Thundra if you want.
-However, if you use automated instrumentation for your functions, Thundra creates spans for you.
-In Thundra console, you can display these spans under invocation's trace chart.
-Thundra supports following integrations for spans:
+A span is a concept that Thundra inherited from Opentracing, and is basically an individual unit of work done in your Lambda functions.
+You can create custom spans using Thundra, but if you use automated instrumentation for your functions, Thundra will also create spans for you.
+In the Thundra console, you can display these spans under an invocation's trace chart.
+Thundra supports the following integrations for spans:

-This means that even if you don’t create a span manually, whenever you make a Redis call, HTTP call, DynamoDB call etc. Thundra automatically creates a span for this call and add necessary tags related to that specific operation.
+Even if you don’t create a span manually, Thundra automatically creates a span whenever you make a Redis call, HTTP call, DynamoDB call, etc., and adds necessary tags related to that specific operation.

-Span listeners are the classes that inherit from
+Span listeners are classes that inherit attributes from

-on_span_finished(span) methods.
-You can create span using span listeners and perform custom operations in lifecycle of this span.
-Span listener can be used to perform fallbacks in your functions.
-However, Thundra provides you 3 ready to use span listener to be used for Chaos Injection:
+on_span_finished(span).
+You can create a span using span listeners and perform custom operations in the life cycle of this span.
+A span listener can be used to perform fallbacks in your functions.
+Thundra provides you with three ready-to-use span listeners for Chaos Injection:

-You can add these listeners to your code manually to see behaviour of your serverless system during a problem.
+You can manually add these listeners to your code to see the behaviour of your serverless system when a problem occurs.

-For an example usage and detailed view of Chaos Injection in Thundra you can read our blog post!
+For an example usage and a detailed view of Chaos Injection in Thundra, you can read our blog post!